PCAone Tutorial (v0.7.0)

 HWE accounting for population structure

-To test Hardy-Weinberg equilibrium in presence of population structure, we need to work on the so-called individual allele frequencies matrix \(\Pi\), which can be reconstructed via the output of PCAone, i.e the .eigvecs,.eigvals,.loadings and .mbim files, generated by
+To test Hardy-Weinberg equilibrium in presence of population structure like pcangsd, we need to work on the so-called individual allele frequencies matrix \(\Pi\), which can be reconstructed via the output of PCAone, i.e the .eigvecs,.sigvals,.loadings and .mbim files, generated by first running

 Then we apply --inbreed 1 option to obtain the P value of HWE and inbreeding coefficient per-site.
-The output file is named with suffix .hwe.
+The per-site statistics is outputted to a file with suffix .hwe.

 PCAone -b example/plink \